 Day 4 Brunello winery tour from Siena

-There are many operators offering various tours from Siena, but we happen to have a deep, and passionate love for Brunellos.
-We picked “My Tours” to take us simply because they had a pamphlet at our hotel and offered the tour we wanted the day we wanted, there’s probably a more strategic way to do this.
+There are many operators offering wine tours from Siena, but we chose to follow our deep and passionate love for Brunellos.
+We picked “My Tours” to take us simply because they had a pamphlet at our hotel and offered the tour we wanted the day we wanted.
+Admittedly, there’s probably a more strategic way to do this.

 My Tours picked us up from our hotel at 1:00 P.M. and took us right to Abbadia Ardenga, a beautiful, old family vineyard.
 With dusty bottles of wines in its cellar dating back to the 1940s and a collection of ancient wine tools, the visit to the vineyard was as much a history lesson as it was a tasting.
 Their Brunello was very good, and the cheese, salami, and bread snacks they gave with the tasting were delicious.